 Reader groups restricts waterfall, meaning that if you apply a reader group to a category, the same permissions will also apply to any content inside the category.
 If you want to restrict everything inside a category, you only need to set the reader group restrictions on the category as the restriction will automatically be applied to the content inside the category.

-When you delete category, it will also delete all the content inside the category.
-If you want to delete a category but not the content inside it, move the content inside before deleting.
+When you delete a category, it will also delete all the content inside the category.
+If you want to delete a category but not the content inside it, move the content outside before deleting.

 If you delete a category by accident or need to bring back a deleted category, you can use the API to switch the status back to active or contact support so we can do it for you.